BundlBe/BundlBe-SDK/README.md

 }
 ```

+This ensures that the subscription status is automatically validated
+**no more than once every 24 hours**.

 ---

 ### 2. Logout

+The `logout` method clears the current session
-Calls `/logout` to resets the suppress state.
+and resets the paywall suppression state.

+**Example:**

 ```swift
 BundlBe.logout(